-When using the second approach to the quantification of irreversibility, we gain additional information about the system in light of the fact that our control process starts only after a measurement.
-Our $f_{opt}(t)$ is then dependent on the initial state.
-Based on our knowledge of the initial pure state of the system, we want to make the final state as close as possible to the adiabatic one (that is, the corresponding eigenvector of $H_S(\tau)$).
-Therefore our measure for the performance of this approach will be the fidelity of the final state with the adiabatic target $|\langle \phi(\tau)|\phi_{ad}(\tau) \rangle|^2$.

-For the third approach, we again solve the previous problem but this time with a LSTM Neural Network, as discussed in Sec.~\ref{section3}.
+As our control process starts only after a measurement, the second approach to the quantification of irreversibility gives additional information about the system.
+Our $f_{opt}(t)$ then depends on the initial state.
+Based on our knowledge of the initial pure state of the system, we want the final state as close as possible to the adiabatic one (that is, the corresponding eigenvector of $H_S(\tau)$).
+Therefore, our performance measure for this approach will be the fidelity of the final state with the adiabatic target $|\langle \phi(\tau)|\phi_{ad}(\tau) \rangle|^2$.
+For the third approach, we solve the previous problem, this time with a LSTM Neural Network, as discussed in {\bf Physical system and methodology}.